rticommunity/rticonnextdds-connector-cs/README.md

 We use P/Invoke technology to call the native functions.
-The library targets .NET Standard 1.1 and.NET Framework 3.5, so it's compatible with most .NET implementations like .NET Core, .NET Framework and Mono (including Xamarin, and Unity).
+The library targets .NET Standard 1.1 and.NET Framework 3.5, so it's compatible with most .NET implementations like .NET Core, .NET Framework, and Mono (including Xamarin and Unity).
 It has been tested on Windows, Linux, Mac OS and Android.

 ### Native libraries